Centinol-alt/repo-mcp/README.md

 # Repo MCP Server

-An MCP (Model Context Protocol) server that exposes your repository to AI clients, allowing them to read, write, and navigate your codebase.
+An MCP (Model Context Protocol) server that exposes your repository to AI clients that support MCP, allowing them to read, write, and navigate your codebase.

 ## Features